tflori/orm/docs/entities.md

 ---
 ## Working with entities

-One of the most important things for an orm: how to fetch an object from database?
+One of the most important things for an ORM: how to fetch an object from database?
 Directly followed by: how to get related objects?
 It should be easy what means it should not need much lines to get an entity by primary key or even by different where conditions.